 The American Journal of Clinical Nutrition supports these claims.
 It was determined that hesperidin, a type of flavonoid, is linked to lower blood pressure levels.

 Additionally, oranges are high in fiber, which can improve your parrot’s digestion and heart health.
 According to Nutrition Research, fiber from citrus fruits decreases blood cholesterol levels.
-This can ensure your parrot enjoys more energy and lives a longer life.

 - Metabolic diseases

 Flavonoids include hesperidin and anthocyanins.
 In particular, anthocyanins give oranges their bright orange color.
 This is why blood oranges have a strong reddish hue and can give your parrot:

 With a lifespan of upwards of 80 years, this will be crucial as your parrot ages.